 4. Float in the Dead Sea

-The Dead Sea is famous as the lowest place on earth, and where you can float on top of the waters as they’re so salty, they’re buoyant.
+The Dead Sea is famous as the Earth’s lowest place on land, it’s also famous for where you can float on top of the Dead Sea waters as they’re so salty, they’re buoyant.

 Floating in the Dead Sea is a dream!

-Eilat is on the Red Sea, one of the absolute best places to visit if you like snorkelling and scuba diving.
+Eilat is on the Red Sea, one of the absolute best places to visit if you like snorkeling and scuba diving.